-Detailed site, grading and erosion control plans have been prepared for the proposed home site.
+Detailed site, grading and erosion control plans dated revised June 28, 2021, have been prepared for the proposed home site.
 As shown on the attached exhibits, the future home is located as far east and north as practicable, given the topographic and access site constraints.
 The home is located approximately 50-ft. from the "break in slope" on the east side (after fill activities in 2016), and 40-ft. from the property line on the west side adjacent to the METRO-owned 60-ft. wide access.
 It is also located a minimum of 80-ft. from the south property line and at the approved 80-ft. setback line from the north property line.
 Regarding grading, erosion control and stormwater management, the attached exhibits are provided to demonstrate site grading and drainage above the break in slope is feasible.
-A sealed rain garden or storm detention facility is provided with flow dispersal trench, is proposed to limit impacts of stormwater from the house rain drains and driveway on the slope.
-Storm water disposal can be slowed to pre-development levels and placed safely on the east side of the site - away from the slope and septic drain field as recommended by Geopacific Engineers.
+A sealed rain garden or storm detention facility is provided with flow dispersal trench at the bottom of the slope, is proposed to limit impacts of stormwater from the house rain drains and driveway on the slope.
+Storm water disposal can be slowed to pre-development levels and placed safely on the east side of the site - away from the slope and septic drain field as recommended by Geopacific Engineers in their report dated April 5, 2021, with the Addendum dated June 28, 2021.
 Stormwater will then be conveyed down-slope towards the bottom and the east property line.
 This will keep storm water from eroding the slope or impacting the drain field.
 Final grading, drainage and erosion control plans will be prepared prior to building permit submittal in accordance with the conditions of this application.